Indiana Hoosiers football: Memorial Stadium (1960–present)

 The current iteration of Memorial Stadium opened in 1960 as part of a new athletics area at the university and has a capacity of 52,656.
 It replaced the original Memorial Stadium, built in 1925, a 20,000-seat stadium located on 10th Street where the arboretum now stands.
 The stadium has been expanded twice since the original construction.
 The $38 million, 138,000-square-foot, North End Zone Student-Athlete Development Center opened in 2009.
 The $53 million, 66,575-square-foot, South End Zone Student-Athlete Excellence Center opened in 2018.

 John Mellencamp Pavilion (1996–present)

 The John Mellencamp Pavilion is the primary indoor athletics training facility of the Indiana Hoosiers's football program.
 It was dedicated on April 12, 1996, following a donation of $1.5 million from singer-songwriter John Mellencamp, to facilitate the project.
 The indoor practice facility contains a regulation-sized football field, featuring a Sportexe Momentum 41 artificial surface which was installed in 2007.

 Rivalries

 Purdue

-Indiana's most prominent rivalry is with in-state school Purdue.
-The teams compete for the Old Oaken Bucket, most recently held by Indiana after defeating the Boilermakers during the 2019 season.
-Purdue leads the series 75-42–6 through the 2021 season.
+Indiana's biggest, oldest and most prominent rivalry is with in-state opponent Purdue.
+The teams compete for the Old Oaken Bucket, most recently held by Indiana after defeating the Boilermakers during the 2024 season.
+Purdue leads the series 77–43–6 through the 2024 season.
+When the Big Ten split into geographical divisions in 2014, the Hoosiers and Boilermakers were placed in opposite divisions but the conference protected this rivalry as an annual contest.
+The series was designated as a protected rivalry when the conference expanded to 18 schools in 2024.

+Illinois

+While not as intense as the men's basketball rivalry between the schools, the football rivalry between Illinois and Indiana dates back to 1899 and has been played 73 times.
+When the Big Ten split into non-geographical divisions in 2011, both the Fighting Illini and Hoosiers were placed in the "Leaders" division, thereby ensuring an annual meeting on the football field.
+However, when the Big Ten opted for a divisional format based on geography three years later, Illinois was placed in the "West" division with Indiana placed in the "East", making the series intermittent once again.
+Illinois leads the all-time series 46–25–2.